efficience-it/speedtest-bundle/README.md

 }
 ```

-With this route (called in AJAX), you can retrive your speedtest results and do whatever you want with it !
+With this route (called in AJAX), you can retrieve your speedtest results and do whatever you want with it !